-2011 Option Grants
+2011 Option Grants to Officers and Directors

-In January 2011, we granted options to purchase a total of 428,698 shares of our common stock to our directors, executive officers and employees.
+In January 2011, we granted options to purchase shares of our common stock to our directors and executive officers.
 All of these grants had an exercise price of \$8.37 per share, which our board of directors determined to be the fair value of our common stock at the time of grant.
 The grants to our directors were standard annual director grants, in this case for service during 2011.
 Each director received an option to purchase 8,670 shares.
 The grants to our executive officers featured performance based vesting and represent the equity component of our 2010 compensation program for executive officers.
 Each executive officer received two options to purchase a total of 11,560 shares.
-The remaining options to purchase a total of 321,769 shares of our common stock were granted to other employees of our company.
-Based on the difference between the exercise price of the options and \$13.50, the price to the public in this offering multiplied by the number of shares granted, the current value of the option granted to each director would be \$44,477 and the current value of the option granted to each executive officer would be \$59,303.
-Using this same approach, the total current value of options granted to all other employees in January 2011 would be \$1.65 million.
+Based on the difference between the exercise price of the options and \$14.50, the mid-point of the range set forth on the cover page of this prospectus, multiplied by the number shares granted, the current value of the option granted to each director would be \$53,119 and the current value of the option granted to each executive officer would be \$70,825.

-Our board's determination of the fair value of our common stock at the time of these grants was based on a weighting of two possible scenarios, a sale of our company and an initial public offering.
+Our board's determination of the fair value of our common stock at the time of these grants was based on a weighting of two possible scenarios, an acquisition and an initial public offering.
 Because of our need for additional financial resources to support our ongoing operations, the board believed we would likely need to pursue one of these two options within the next 12 months.

-In analyzing the sale of our company scenario, the board used two standard valuation techniques, discounted cash flow analysis and public company comparable analysis.
-Both of these approaches indicated an enterprise value for our company that was less than the enterprise value implied by a per share value equal to the price to the public in this offering.
+In analyzing the acquisition scenario, the board used two standard valuation techniques, discounted cash flow analysis and public company comparable analysis.
+Both of these approaches indicated an enterprise value for our company that was less than the enterprise value implied by a per share value equal to the midpoint of the range set forth on the cover of this prospectus.
 In evaluating the reasonableness of the values produced by these methodologies the board noted that we had received an unsolicited acquisition offering in December that included an initial payment that was substantially lower than the value derived from these methodologies and a contingent payment that, if paid, would have resulted in a price higher than the value produced by these methodologies.
 While the board declined to accept the acquisition offer, the offer did suggest that the values produced by these methodologies were reflective of actual market conditions.
 Because the two methodologies provided similar results, the board determined that our enterprise value was the average of the two values.
-The board allocated the portion of the value that would be available to our stockholders in a sale of our company to our outstanding securities using the option pricing method taking into account the impact of the significant liquidation preferences associated with our preferred stock.
+The board allocated the portion of the value that would be available to our stockholders in an acquisition to our outstanding securities using the option pricing method taking into account the impact of the significant liquidation preferences associated with our preferred stock.
 A discount for lack of marketability was applied to the per share value derived using this method resulting in an estimated fair value of \$2.75 per share.